streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 # `substreams-sink-files` introduction

+## Outline

+1. Download code and tools
+2. Run code and verify output
+3. Substreams modifications
+4. Understanding the sink tool
+5. Run tool and verify output
+6. Conclusion and review

+**<i>TODO: We can delete this outline later if you want, it helps me with development and creation of this content.</i>**

 ### Purpose

 This documentation exists to assist you in understanding and beginning to use the StreamingFast `substreams-sink-files` tool.
 The accompanying Substreams module is provided as a basic example of the elements required for sinking blockchain data into files-based storage solutions.